network-unit-testing-system/nuts/README.md

 This currently requires that each entry in the `test_data` is a dictionary.

 If any of these fields are not present in an entry of `test_data`, the corresponding test case will be skipped.
-However, it is possible to specify which fields are optional as the second argument of the nuts annotation similarly to the first argument.
-In this case non present values are passed into the function as `None`.
+However, optional fields can be set as the second argument of the nuts annotation similarly to the first argument.
+In this case non-present values are passed into the function as `None`.

 #### Example of a test class with custom marker
 ```python